deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     If user writes "Hello!":
         Respond with "Hi!
 Let's play ping-pong!"
-        If user writes something else:
-            Respond with "You should've started the dialog with 'Hello!'"
-            Repeat from responding with "Hi!
-Let's play ping-pong!" if user writes anything

         If user afterwards writes "Ping" or "ping" or "Ping!" or "ping!":
             Respond with "Pong!"
             Repeat this behaviour

         If user writes something else:
             Respond with "You should've written 'Ping', not '[USER MESSAGE]'!"
+            Go to responding with "Hi!
+Let's play ping-pong!" if user writes anything

+    If user writes something else:
+        Respond with "You should've started the dialog with 'Hello!'"
-            Repeat from responding with "Hi!
+        Go to responding with "Hi!
 Let's play ping-pong!" if user writes anything

 Later in this tutorial we will create this chat-bot using DFF, starting from the very basics and then elaborating on more complicated topics.